TIBCOSoftware/js-docker/README.md

 Where:

 - `some-jasperserver-log` is the name of the new data volume for log storage
-- `some-jasperserver` is the name of the new JasperReports Server containe
+- `some-jasperserver` is the name of the new JasperReports Server container
 - `jasperserver-pro:X.X.X`  is the image name and version tag for your build.
 This image will be used to create containers
 - Database settings should be modified for your setup